Postal Facts - U.S. Postal Service

 The largest U.S. Postal Service retail space is the James A. Farley Post Office in New York, NY (10001), at 33,100 square feet.

-The smallest Post Office is located in Ochopee, FL (34141), at 61.3 square feet.
+The smallest Post Office is located in Ochopee, FL (34141) and is 61.3 square feet.
 The building used to be a storage facility for irrigation pipes of an adjacent tomato farm.
 It was converted into a Post Office in 1953, after a fire that destroyed a previous Post Office and general store.

 The most centered Post Office within the 48 contiguous states is located in Lebanon, KS.